coreos/docs/quickstart/index.md

 CoreOS (beta)
 ```

 The `-A` forwards your ssh-agent to the machine, which is needed for the fleet section of this guide.
-You might have to add your private key on ssh agent running on client machine:
+If you haven't already done so, you will need to add your private key to the SSH agent running on your client machine - for example:

 ```sh
 $ ssh-add